CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/quadbin/QUADBIN_CENTER.md

 **Description**

-Returns the center for a given Quadbin.
-The center is defined as the intersection point of the four immediate children Quadbins.
+Returns the center of a given Quadbin.
+The center is the intersection point of the four immediate children Quadbins.

 * `quadbin`: `INT64` Quadbin to get the center from.